Own your RV Lot! Ownership...

 entire park is exclusively owned by 1000 people who each have a deeded interest.
 Owners (members) pay regular dues

-or maintenance costs necessary to the parks operation.
+or maintenance costs necessary to the parks continued operation.

 skepticism for developer